Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 3- Salad Bowl Homemade Bird Feeder

-An unused wooden salad bowl can be quickly transformed into something usable with this bird feeder plan.
-The wooden salad bowl create the top of the feeder and a plastic bottle creates the bottom portion that holds the seeds.
+An unused wooden salad bowl can be quickly transformed into something usable with this bird feeder plan by Loc.Gov, we are showing with you The wooden salad bowl create the top of the feeder and a plastic bottle creates the bottom portion that holds the seeds.
 Great form and function, plus it keep unwanted items out of the landfill and gives them a new life.

 Salad Bowl Homemade Bird Feeder